xwax/xwax.github.io/docs/connecting_your_hardware.md

 ## Compatible Interfaces

 Any audio interface with 1 stereo input and output for turntable that you can get working with your Linux computer through ALSA, JACK or OSS is suitable for use with xwax.
-See our list of [[list_of_soundcards|tested soundcards]] for more info.
+See our list of [tested soundcards](list_of_soundcards) for more info.

 It is possible to use more than one audio interface at once with xwax, it may be more economical to buy multiple soundcards rather than one large one if you wish to use a larger number of turntables at once.
 ## Do I need a preamp?